novellus/Bare-Metal-Raspberry-Pi-Kernel/README.md

 A bare metal kernel for the Raspberry Pi, written in C.

+Each folder, except "disk", is a different kernel.
 Complie main.c with the make.sh file; you will need an appropriate cross compiler (https://launchpad.net/gcc-arm-embedded).

 Copy the resulting kernel.img, and the contents of the disk folder (minus the liscense file), onto a blank SD-Card.